notzen3264/NanoLab/README.md

 - **Consistent Species**: Particles will usually form 2-4 consistent species (with similar arrangements due to the global attraction and repulsion rules) with varying sizes and a population of 1-5 of each species.
 - **Basic Cells**: Cells with defined nuclei and membranes, similar to single-celled organisms like *Amoeba* or *Paramecium*.
+- **Advanced and Complex Cells**: Cells that have complex and clearly defined shapes with nuclei, membranes, organelles, flagellum, cilia, or cell walls.
 - **Vibrating Cilia**: Cells with active, vibrating cilia, mimicking organisms like *Euglena* or *Chlamydomonas* that use cilia or flagella for movement and feeding.
 - **Cell Merging & Growth**: Cells that merge and grow in size, resembling the fusion or division of cells in real life (e.g., mitosis).
 - **Toxin Ejection**: Cells ejecting particles or toxins, inspired by real-life defense mechanisms like those in *E. coli* or *Paramecium* that expel harmful substances to protect themselves.